 The Texas Legislature has enacted the Texas Business Organizations Code (the "TBOC") to codify the Texas statutes relating to business entities referenced above, together with the Texas statutes governing the formation and operation of other for-profit and non-profit private sector entities.
 The TBOC is applicable for entities formed or converting under Texas law after January 1, 2006.
-Entities in existence on January 1, 2006 must conform to TBOC by January 1, 2010, but may continue to be governed by the Texas source statutes until then.
+Entities in existence on January 1, 2006 were required to conform to TBOC from and after January 1, 2010, but could continue to be governed by the Texas source statutes until then.